 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Prosper Notes: We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
+High Option Standard Option Prosper Notes: • We cover the cost of these surgically implanted time-release contraceptive drugs and intrauterine devices under the prescription drug benefit (see Section 5(f)).
 Nothing Nothing Nothing Not covered: Reversal of voluntary sterilization Services for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form All charges All charges All charges Reconstructive surgery High Option Standard Option Prosper Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance; and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-Surgery for treatment of a form of congenital hemangioma known as port wine stains on the face All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical amaging an asterial anomalies and to be a symmetrical Nothing Nothing Nothing appearance; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Gender reassignment surgery
+Nothing Nothing Nothing Note: We cover orthodontia services as a result of cleft lip and/or cleft palate.Surgery for treatment of a form of congenital hemangioma known as port wine stains on the face All stages of breast reconstruction surgery following a mastectomy, such as: surgery and reconstruction on the other breast to produce a symmetrical appearance; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices)